-Terms Definitions Accounts References to "accounts" should be read as including other similar business relationships between financial institutions and their customers.
+Terms Definitions 1011110 Accounts References to "accounts" should be read as including other similar business relationships between financial institutions and their customers.
 Accurate Please refer to the IN to Recommendation 16.
 Agent For the purposes of Recommendations 14 and 16, agent means any natural or legal person providing MVTS on behalf of an MVTS provider, whether by contract with or under the direction of the MVTS provider.
 Appropriate authorities Please refer to the IN to Recommendation 8.
 Associate NPOs Please refer to the IN to Recommendation 8.
 Batch transfer Please refer to the IN to Recommendation 16.
 Bearer negotiable instruments Bearer negotiable instruments (BNIs) includes monetary instruments in bearer form such as: traveller's cheques; negotiable instruments (including cheques, promissory notes and money orders) that are either in bearer form, endorsed without restriction, made out to a fictitious payee, or otherwise in such form that title thereto passes upon delivery; incomplete instruments (including cheques, promissory notes and money orders) signed, but with the payee's name omitted.
-Bearer shares and bearer share warrants Bearer shares refers to negotiable instruments that accord ownership in a legal person to the person who possesses the physical bearer share certificate, and any other similar instruments without traceability.
-It does not refer to dematerialised and/or registered forms of share certificate whose owner can be identified.
-Bearer share warrants refers to negotiable instruments that accord entitlement to ownership in a legal person who possesses the physical bearer share warrant certificate, and any other similar warrants or instruments without traceability.
-It does not refer to dematerialised and/or registered form of warrants or other instruments whose owner can be identified.
-It also does not refer any other instruments that only confers a right to subscribe for ownership in a legal person at specified conditions, but not ownership or entitlement to ownership, unless and until the instruments are exercised.
-Beneficial owner In the context of legal persons, beneficial owner refers to the natural person(s) who ultimately owns or controls a customer and/or the natural person on
+Bearer shares Bearer shares refers to negotiable instruments that accord ownership in a legal person to the person who possesses the bearer share certificate.
+Beneficial owner Beneficial owner refers to the natural person(s) who ultimately 59 owns or controls a customer 60 and/or the natural person on whose behalf a transaction is being conducted.
+It also includes those persons who exercise ultimate effective control over a legal person or arrangement.
+Beneficiaries Please refer to the IN to Recommendation 8.
+Beneficiary The meaning of the term beneficiary in the FATF Recommendations depends on the context: In trust law, a beneficiary is the person or persons who are entitled to the benefit of any trust arrangement.
+A beneficiary can be a natural or legal person or arrangement.
+All trusts (other than charitable or statutory permitted non-charitable trusts) are required to have